 Andrea F. Daniele

-Chief Technology Officer • Robotics Engineer • Computer Scientist
+Robotics Engineer • Computer Engineer • Computer Scientist

-I am a Computer Engineer and currently the Chief Technology Officer at Duckietown, Inc.
+I currently work on the Atlas team at Boston Dynamics, Inc. Before that, I served as Chief Technology Officer at Duckietown, Inc.

 I received my Ph.D. in Computer Science from the Toyota Technological Institute at Chicago (TTIC), a philanthropically endowed academic computer science institute located on the University of Chicago campus.
 I was a member of the Robot Intelligence through Perception Laboratory (RIPL) where I worked under the supervision of Prof. Matthew Walter.